Fusedmarc

 Fusedmarc is a Lithuanian electronic band from Vilnius.
 The band consists of lead vocalist Viktorija Ivanovskaja, multi-instrumentalist Denis Zujev, and visual designer Stasys Žak.
-They represented Lithuania in the Eurovision Song Contest 2017, with the song "Rain of Revolution" but failed to qualify to the final.
-They were placed 17th: second to last in the second semifinal, giving Lithuania its second-worst result in the competition.
+They represented Lithuania in the Eurovision Song Contest 2017 with the song "Rain of Revolution", but failed to qualify to the final.
+They were placed 17th, which was second to last, in the second semifinal, giving Lithuania its second-worst result in the competition.